Ashwin7mak/qbui/ui/README.md

 The application requires a run-time environment to be defined and configured.
 By default, the server will run in local development mode, meaning a local configuration file must be defined.
 As this file is not tracked by git, to run locally, you will need to do the following:

-- create an empty file here: <project root>/server/config/environment/local.js
-- copy the following into the local.js and save:
+- copy <project root>/server/config/environment/local.sample.js into the local.js and save:

         (function () {
             'use strict';